 Tamlin al'Thor picked up the possession of a Maiden: her baby (Rand).
 He then cared for the child ensuring no harm came to it.

 Tam is a surname, a type of hat and also the Hebrew word for "simpleton".
 (Tam said that Kari was wiser than himself).

-Al'Thor is described under Rand above.
+Al'Thor is described under Rand, see Character Names R.

 Tammuz: Taraboner.
 Tammuz is the Akkadian god of vegetation, the symbol of the natural cycle of death and rebirth.
 Each year he dies in the heat of midsummer (the summer month Tammuz was named after him) and his soul is taken to the underworld.
 The growing season declines until his wife Ishtar descends into the underworld and frees him.

 Tamra Ospenya: Aes Sedai of the Blue Ajah and Amyrlin Seat.
 Tamra is a personal name and a town in northern Israel and in India.
 Ospena is a surname.

 Tarna Feir: turned to the Black Ajah see Names of the Shadow article.